jamesrharwood/srqr/items/abstract.md

 ---
 id: abstract
 title: Abstract
+checklist: Summarise the key elements of the study using the abstract format of the intended publication.
 ---

+## What to write

 ["Informative key words in the title and abstract make manuscripts easier to find."[Lorna Ellis - Evidence Synthesiser]{.attribution}]{.aside}
 Summarise key elements of the study including: